equinor/omnia-tutorial/presentations/compute.rst

 .. note::

-   * *Why Compute* - Compute for processing data (cleaning, transformation, ...)
+   * *Why Compute* - for processing data (cleaning, transformation, enrichment...)
-   * *Where* - on ingest, triggered, scheduled, on expose, client side
+   * *Where* - many stages: on ingest, triggered, scheduled, on expose, client side
    * *Batch v's Event Driven* - Different ways of triggering compute
    * *Elasticity* - the ability to scale up/down according to workload. eg: worker nodes, cores
    * *Cost* - Compare between setting up a phisical server and using an online service like databricks, in storage, cluster usage and cost